Laser/Intense pulsed light for pigmented spots

-Often called ‘liver-spots’, these are usually caused by the skin’s response to sun-exposure over the years, though some are due to genetic influence.
-Whether you call them freckles, sun-spots, liver-spots or age-spots, there’s no getting away from the fact that they are associated with older skin and can put years on your true age!
+You may heard them called ‘liver-spots’, they’re usually caused by over-exposure to the sun over the years and sometimes due to genetic influence.
+Freckles, sun-spots, liver-spots or age-spots.
+Whatever you call them, they are commonly associated with older skin and can put years on your true age!
 Now you can take those years off again here at The Brookdale Clinic.

-Unwanted pigmented areas, including patches on the neck caused by perfume, can be removed effectively using laser and intense pulsed light.
-Our Laser expert Josna has treated many pigmented spot areas and works hard to ensure that you get the results you want.
+Unwanted pigmented spots, including patches on the neck caused by perfume, can be effectively removed with laser IPL.
+Our Laser expert Josna has treated many pigmented areas and works hard to ensure that you get the results you want.

 How does the treatment for pigmented spots work?

 Intense Pulsed Light (IPL) brown spot removal works through firing short bursts of intense light at the skin, using a tiny hand-piece designed specifically for this purpose.
-The light is absorbed by the colour in the pigmented cells, causing them to heat up and be destroyed.
+The colour in the pigmented cells absorbs the light, which causes them to heat up and be destroyed.
 As the epidermis (surface of the skin) replenishes itself the melanin rises to the surface of the skin where it dries to form a micro-crust, gradually flaking away leaving clear skin.
-Whilst it might sound a little unpleasant, in reality all you might see is a slight darkening of the pigment spot that has been treated, followed by a very fine ‘dry’ patch which will disappear very quickly.
+You might see is a slight darkening of the pigmented spots that have been treated followed by a very fine ‘dry’ patch which will disappear very quickly.
 The whole process takes around 7-14 days after treatment.